scottyhq/minicli/README.md

 # minicli

-The purpose of this repository is to demo how to creat a CLI app that can be installed as a package into an *existing* Python virtual environment (Or just create a new one: `conda create -n testcli pip` and `conda activate testcli`).
+The purpose of this repository is to demo how to creat a CLI app that can be installed as a package into an *existing* Python virtual environment.

+For demo purposes, we recommend creating a new virtual environment: `conda create -n testcli pip` and `conda activate testcli`.
+When you're done simply `conda env remove -n testcli`

 This example app is called `hdf-info` and it prints out the tree structure of an HDF5 file using `xarray`.